 helping young professionals step into their leadership and to supporting organizations develop, engage and retain their future leaders.https://www.linkedin.com/company/the-bigc/

-Certified Professional Co-Active Coach (CPCC) trained by the Coaches Training Institute and Associate Certified Coach (ACC) by International Coach Federation.
+Certified Professional Co-Active Coach (CPCC) and Certified Leadership Coach trained by the Coaches Training Institute and Associate Certified Coach (ACC) by International Coach Federation.

-Migena has delivered workshops in leadership and personal-development to leaders and professionals in Holland, Denmark and throughout Europe.
+Migena has delivered workshops in leadership and personal-development to leaders and professionals internationally.
 She is passionate about supporting young professionals thrive professionally and personally by connecting more deeply, living more fully and transforming the relationships that matter most in their lives.